 NATIONAL HOUSING TRUST FUND LOAN CHECKLIST

+If awarded, the below list of documents will be required in order to close on the loan.
 All documents submitted should be tabbed, referencing the item numbers below.

 Proposed Promissory Note (OHFA to prepare);